Agent215/AbrahamSchultz_3207Labs/lab4/README.md

 I Still need to implement the following functionality:
 The create file function will first check the size of the file and find as many empty blocks as needed.
 We then create a new file with the correct meta data and add the addresses for needed empty blocks.
-The mkdir function should create a file but with the flag for is directory true. ls function will just go through FAT and find all files that parent matches current working directory. cd will update current working directory variable if path exists.
+The mkdir function should create a file but with the flag for is directory true. ls function will just go through FAT and find all files that parent matches current working directory and print them to screen. cd will update current working directory variable if path exists.
-Additionally, the user should be able to use the shell to display the file hierarchy of the file system to the terminal.
-Also, we should be able to navigate to at least one other directory and view its contents.
-The files for this project are only required to be text files.
-So, we should be able to print the contents of the file to the screen also.

 - refer to design document for entire list of available functions.
 ## instructions to run